rfloresx/web/README.md

 ```
 cxsh ./bin/libweb.so
 ```
-That will start the cortex shell.
+That will start the cortex shell and load the web library.
 In the cortex shell, you can now type:
 ```
 web::DDPServer s: 8000
 ```